Application Deadline: March 1, 2024

 Fellowship Stipend

 Fellows will receive a monthly stipend over twelve months.
 The yearly stipend amount is dependent upon the fellow’s position (postdoctoral researcher or early-career faculty).
-Inquire for further details.
+Specific details are available upon request.

 For additional information, please contact:

-Dr. Craig Marianno, Associate Professor of Nuclear Engineering and Interim Director of the Center for Nuclear Security Science and Policy Initiatives
+Dr. Mansung Yim, Professor of Nuclear Engineering and Director of the Center for Nuclear Security Science and Policy Initiatives (NSSPI)

 [email protected]